-Get your bobbers ready cause it's chrinomid time!
-Fishing two flies of varying size and color is always a good way to figure out what they are keying in on.
-As we progress into winter balance leeches/streamers suspended under an indicator and stripped slowly along weedbeds/structure is another option.
+Lots of chrinomids but the damsels are out hatching too!
+Fishing two flies or three of varying size and color is always a good way to figure out what they are keying in on.
+You might see a few callibeatis too.
+We also at times see a flying ant hatch but it varies.
+As we progress into summer and warm up, balance leeches/streamers suspended under an indicator and stripped slowly along weedbeds/structure is another option and gets better as the beds grow.
 Keep moving if your not hooking anything in one particular area.
-Take a deep 6 sinking line and hug the bottom with a crayfish pattern or leech of your liking and hold on!
+Take a deep 6 sinking line and hug the bottom with a crayfish pattern or leech.
 Keep that floating line handy though as you will need it for streamers and chironomids.
 Get those streamers out now!

 Chironomids: Ice cream cones #14-18 in assorted colers, Doubled bead chrinomids #10-16, Halo midge #18, Double didget midge #14-18, Zebra midges #16-20, Kent Witlits #10-16, Chans chromie #12-18.

 Streamers: Red nosed dace #4-8, Black nosed dace #4-8, Mickey finn #4-8, White wooly buggers #4-8, Balance leech (varying colors) #6-12.